naoyafurudono/naoyafurudono.github.io/content/profile/index.md

 title: "Naoya Furudono"
 date: 2022-03-23T14:23:47+09:00
 draft: false
+aliases:  ['/portfolio/bio/']
 ---

 ![Picture of Naoya Furudono](face.jpg)

-This is Web page of **Naoya Furudono**（古殿 直也）, who is a master course student of Tokyo Institute of Technology (Graduate Major in Mathematical and Computing Science).
+This page is a profile of **Naoya Furudono**（古殿 直也）, who is a software engineer of GMO Pepabo, Inc.

-He majors in theory and implementation design of programming language.

 # Contact